allianz/ng-aquila/projects/ng-aquila/src/number-stepper/number-stepper.md

 ### Auto resizing

 When working with larger numbers or decimals the input width might be too small to properly show the current number.
-By enabling `nxResize="true"` the input automatically grows and shrinks to the width of the input value including border and padding.
+By enabling `resize="true"` the input automatically grows and shrinks to the width of the input value including border and padding.

 <!-- example(number-stepper-auto-resizing) -->